erfan377/Filmsight/README.md

 # Filmsight
-### Recommending movie based on character personalities
+### A reccomender system based on character behavioral and personality traits
-#### By Erfan Rostami & Renasha Mishra
+#### By Renasha Mishra & Erfan Rostami

-This AI based project uses Cornell Movie-Dialogs Corpus to create a personality profile for each character in the movies and recommends movies based on the users favorite character in a movie
+This project uses Cornell Movie-Dialogs Corpus to create a behavioral and personality trait profile for film characters and recommends movies based on the underlying principle of character similarity.